Lambikistan/aws-iot-intel/README.md

 ### Install Dependencies

-To view help files using `aws iot help`, the Groff and a non-BusyBox version of less packages are required.
+To view help files using the `aws iot help` command, the Groff and a non-BusyBox version of less packages are required.

 #### Groff Installation